-The battery condition tester, used when not plugged into 110-volt power, will indicate whether the trailer batteries are in good, fair or poor condition.
+The battery condition tester, used when not plugged into 110-volt power, will indicate the trailer batteries condition.
 When they show weak or bad condition you should take every reasonable step to conserve power by using as few lights as possible and switching off appliances.
-The battery should be charged as soon as practical with the tow vehicle charging system, or by connection to 110-volt power.
+The battery should be charged as soon as practical with the tow vehicle charging system, or by connecting to shoreline 110-volt power.